rollex-dao/governance/README.md

 ### Executor (long)

-It will control the upgradeability of the AAVE token, the stkAAVE, any change in the parameters of the Governance v2 and any change in the parameters of this timelock itself
+It will control the upgradeability of the REX token, the stkREX, any change in the parameters of the Governance v2 and any change in the parameters of this timelock itself

-Current configuration (voted on [Proposal 106](https://app.aave.com/governance/proposal/106/)):
+Current configuration (voted on [Proposal 106](https://app.rex.com/governance/proposal/106/)):
-Code, tests and deployement scripts can be found [here](https://github.com/bgd-labs/aave-gov-level-2-update).
+Code, tests and deployement scripts can be found [here](https://github.com/bgd-labs/rex-gov-level-2-update).

-- admin: Aave Governance v2
+- admin: Rex Governance v2
 - delay: 7 days
 - grace period: 5 days
 - proposition threshold: 1.25%